SilasReinagel/silasreinagel.github.io/_posts/2018-06-18-result-vs-exception.md

 4. Every application response message should be a Result.
 5. Every operation which depends on another Result must itself return a Result.

 Using Results instead of throwing exceptions is not an easy fix.
 It takes discipline and intentionality.
-It will change your codebase substantially, perhaps as much as migrating from Asynchronous code to Synchronous. <strong>The error-possible parts of your system will all be explicit</strong>, and working with error-possible workflow steps can be handled with cleaner syntax using methods or extensions methods for Result.
+It will change your codebase substantially, perhaps as much as migrating from Asynchronous code to Synchronous. <strong>The error-possible parts of your system will all be explicit</strong>, and working with error-possible workflow steps can be handled with cleaner syntax using methods or extension methods for Result.

 ----